kimchitsigai/Articles-and-Tutorials/asterisk_install.md

 ### Location of VoIP Server

 Voice quality on VoIP calls is affected by network latency, among other factors.
-The standard for traditional landlines is a latency of 45 milliseconds.
-With VoIP, good call quality can be achieved with a latency of a 75 ms to 100 ms delay.
 Thus, it is advisable to select a datacenter that is closest to the general, geographic location of the majority of your anticipated calls.

 ### Accessing VoIP Server After Deployment

 To access your IP PBX server after deployment, you will need to open a web browser and navigate to your cloud server's IP address or fully qualified domain name (FQDN).
-If you wish to assign a FQDN to your VoIP server, make sure that you use a FQDN as your server's Hostname, when you create it (in the next step) via the [DigitalOcean Control Panel](https://www.digitalocean.com/community/articles/the-digitalocean-control-panel).
+If you wish to assign a FQDN to your VoIP server, make sure that you assign a FQDN as your server's hostname &ndash; when you create your DigitalOcean cloud server in the next step &ndash; via the [DigitalOcean Control Panel](https://www.digitalocean.com/community/articles/the-digitalocean-control-panel).

 ### Server Specifications